Things to do. Places to see.

-Heber Springs is home to many unique Festivals and Events that are sure to entertain the entire family.
-In April Springfest, vendors and crafters setup their stands in Spring Park located in the heart of Heber Springs and sell their handmade arts and crafts, visitors also enjoy world class performers on the main stage, butterfly pavilion and much more.
+Heber Springs is home to many unique Festivals and Events held throughout the year.
+In May, Springfest, vendors and crafters setup their stands in Spring Park located in the heart of Heber Springs and sell their handmade arts and crafts.
+Visitors also enjoy performers and live music on the main stage, butterfly pavilion and much more.
 The Annual World Championship Cardboard Boat Race held in July has grown into one of the most popular events in the Natural State.

 The Annual Heber Springs Fireworks Extravaganza held on Greers Ferry Lake during the Independence Day holiday and coordinated by the Heber Springs Chamber of Commerce is one of the largest in the state and attracts thousands of onlookers, from both land and on water.

 During the fall and winter months, Heber Springs is alive with fall color that sets the scene for excellent day trips throughout the Greers Ferry Lake Area.
 In October, the Scarecrow Stroll begins in Downtown Heber Springs and After Dark in the Park takes place in Spring Park with a Zombie parade and trunk or treat for the kids.
 The Cleburne County Ozark Trail Festival also takes place in October with arts and crafts, great food and music in Spring Park.

 November kicks off the holiday season with Christmas Open House where everyone can get a jump start on their holiday shopping.

 During the Christmas Holiday Season, the Cleburne County Courthouse located in the heart of Downtown Heber Springs comes alive for the Arkansas Trail of Lights and the annual Christmas parade.